skhg/traffic-light-controller/README.md

 The [_Ampelmännchen_](https://en.wikipedia.org/wiki/Ampelm%C3%A4nnchen) are a popular symbol from East Germany, which display on the pedestrian traffic lights at every street corner.
 There's even a Berlin-based [retail chain](https://www.ampelmann.de/) that's inspired by their design.

-I came across a set of secondhand Ampelmann signals at a flea market, and I decided to make something fun with them.
+I came across a set of secondhand Ampelmann signals at a flea market, and I wanted to control them from my phone.
+If you'd like to do the same, read on!

 ## Overview